dj505/Pad-Light-Kit/README.md

 Aside from the individual components required for each PCB, you will need:
 * As many "Panel" PCBs as your upgrade requires
-    * PIU pads require 5 per full pad
+    * PIU pads require 5 per full pad, 10 in total for a complete setup
-    * ITG/DDR pads require 4 per full pad
+    * ITG/DDR pads require 4 per full pad, 8 in total for a complete setup
-* A power supply that can provide up to ~15A maximum current at 5 volts (75W or so)
+* A way to supply 5V with up to ~15A maximum current draw (75W or so)
     * This can be either one 7.5-8A power supply **per pad**, or one single super beefy power supply for **both pads simultaneously.**
-    * If I did my math right, these metrics are based on the peak power comsumption when every single LED is lit up white at full brightness. **Only your LEDs on full-brightness white for extended periods of time at your own risk; the kit was not developed with this use in mind.**
+    * If I did my math right, these metrics are based on the peak power comsumption when every single LED is lit up white at full brightness. **Only run your LEDs on full-brightness white for extended periods of time at your own risk; the kit was not developed with this use in mind.** (It would be bright as heck, though)
 * Extra wiring to supply power to the new PCBs
+    * I recommend 20AWG, anything thinner is not rated for the possible peak power consumption of one panel
+* 2 pin male JST connectors (along with metal connector to be crimped to the wires)
+    * These are listed here separately from the female connectors in the bill of materials, as you'll need quite a few.
+    * 2 connectors are required per panel.
+One to connect to the lighting PCB, one to connect to the power distribution board.
+* A crimping tool compatible with JST XH connectors (optional, but recommended)

 # Main panel PCB
 A full BOM can be generated using KiCad's schematic editor.
 Unlike my previous projects, such as the PicoFX or PicoIO, there are a *lot* of components that you will likely need to source yourself.
 Many of these have LCSC part numbers attached as an example, but are not guaranteed to be available through JLCPCB's assembly service.
-The following components (some of which are not required) are listed per **1** PCB:
+The following components (some of which are not required) are listed per **single** PCB:

 ### Bill of materials
 |          Component          |          Footprint         |Quantity|